storjak/DownLiker/README.md

 3. Don't download embeds in the tweet
 4. Work in every view
 5. Persist through page changes
+6. Make it work with Greasemonkey
-6. Make it look pretty
+7. Make it look pretty